mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 want to do next, providing scenarios for a series of potential courses.

-When flying ‘nap-of-the-earth’ to a destination on the other side of the planet, astrogation data provides an array of choices for the pilot to make.
+When flying ‘nap-of-the-earth' to a destination on the other side of the planet, astrogation data provides an array of choices for the pilot to make.
 Weather patterns are obtained from local data sources, if any,